 Can I rely solely on a VPN for protecting iCloud backups on public Wi‑Fi?

 A VPN adds a layer of protection, but you should also ensure your device has updated security settings, strong authentication, and that you’re using trusted networks.
-How Many Devices Can I Use with Surfshark VPN An Unlimited Connection Guide for Your Digital Life
+Getting your money back a no nonsense guide to proton vpn refunds 2026

 Do all iCloud data types get end-to-end encrypted?